 - Nausea and vomiting

 - Blood loss

-You should inform your surgeon if you have experienced any of these in the past.
-It is also important that you report immediately to a doctor if you experience any of the following symptoms after surgery:
+Patients should inform the surgeon if they have experienced any of these in the past.
+It is also important that patients report immediately to a doctor if they experience any of the following symptoms after surgery:

 - Sudden shortness of breath

 - Chest pain

 - Sore swollen leg, that is warm and difficult to touch

 There is a risk that during a thigh lift procedure, some areas of tissue, fat or skin may lose their blood supply.
 If this occurs, the affected area may die, causing it to feel firm and look uneven.
 Patients may need surgery to correct this.
 The risk of necrosis occurring is increased if the patient smokes.
 Therefore, it is recommended that patients are smoke and nicotine-free for at least 6 weeks before the procedure.

 In a thigh lift, the surgeon removes any excess skin and fat and then tightens the underlying supportive tissue.
 Because of this re-positioning of the thigh tissue, the nerves that supply the legs and feet may be damaged.
 Therefore, patients may feel some altered sensation in these areas in the days after the surgery.
 The altered sensations may include an increase or decrease in sensitivity, or a burning or tingling sensation.
 This should resolve within a few months of the procedure but may become permanent.